keys78/devtown-fullstack-assessment/README.md

 ## Overview
-`NB: Incase of render's slow spin-up time for account creation, here is a test user details for quick check -email:testuser@email.com, password:123456`
 Notexis a web application designed to revolutionize the way users create, organize, and collaborate on notes.
 The goal is to provide an intuitive and visually engaging user interface that promotes seamless interaction and ease of use.
 Keys features of the app includes:
 * Note Creation and Editting
 * Real-time Updates and Collaboration
 * User Authentication and Security
 * Search and Filtering

+* PNB: Incase of render's slow spin-up time for account creation, here is a test user details for quick check `email: testuser@email.com`,  `password: 123456`

 ## The Frontend